 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-The mechanism of action as described by the manufacturer: Tumor treating fields (TTF)/Electric tumor treatment fields (ETTF) or TTFields therapy is a locally or regionally delivered treatment that produces electric fields within the human body to disrupt the rapid cell division exhibited by cancer cells.
-TTFields therapy works by creating alternating, “wave-like” electric fields that travel across their region of usage in different directions.
+The mechanism of action as described by the manufacturer: Tumor treating fields (TTF)/Electric tumor treatment fields is a locally or regionally delivered treatment that produces electric fields within the human body to disrupt the rapid cell division exhibited by cancer cells.
+TTF therapy works by creating alternating, “wave-like” electric fields that travel across their region of usage in different directions.
 Because structures within dividing cells have an electric charge, they interact with these electric fields.

-Electric tumor treating fields technology is also being studied as a treatment for other solid tumors (e.g., melanoma and non-small cell lung cancer).
-However, there is a lack of published evidence from randomized controlled trials examining the long-term safety and effectiveness of ETTF as a treatment of tumors.
+Tumor treating fields technology (TTF) is also being studied as a treatment for malignant pleural mesothelioma and other solid tumors (e.g., melanoma, pancreatic adenocarcinoma and non-small cell lung cancer).
+However, there is a lack of published evidence from randomized controlled trials examining the long-term safety and effectiveness of TTF as a treatment of these cancers at this time.

 EANO Guideline on the Diagnosis and Treatment of Anaplastic Gliomas and Glioblastoma.
 2014.
 This guideline states: “new approaches of glioma therapy… device based therapies such as tumor-treating fields should only be administered in the context of clinical trials.”